legendgokul/SpringBootLearningModule/README.md

 *Repository created to tract all the progress made during my Spring learning journey. more new independent projects will get created to high light a specific feature*

 <ol>
-    <li>**FirstApp** showCase how to perform below Crud operation on a simple Student table in postgresql :
+    <li><b>FirstApp</b> showCase how to perform below Crud operation on a simple Student table in postgresql :
         <ul>
             <li>ADD</li>
             <li>ADD List</li>